Grami's Circus Show: Critical response

-Stuart Heritage of The Guardian wrote, "I have to hold my hands up here and admit that I’m slightly obsessed with Grami’s Circus Show.
+Stuart Heritage of The Guardian wrote, "I have to hold my hands up here and admit that I'm slightly obsessed with Grami's Circus Show.
 I boggle at the audacity of it.
 It is so spectacularly inappropriate that watching it is like picking a scab.
-Watching it with a toddler, as I’ve done by accident, is like playing chicken with object permanence; it’s fun in the moment, but the second any of it sinks in is the moment we’re all screwed."
+Watching it with a toddler, as I've done by accident, is like playing chicken with object permanence; it's fun in the moment, but the second any of it sinks in is the moment we're all screwed."

 Accolades

 In 2014, the series won a Pulcinella award in the category of "TV Series for Teen", being the only Asian show to do so in that year.
-The show was also the in the official selections for the SICAF awards but didn't win.
+The show was also in the official selections for the SICAF awards but didn't win.